balopez83/Surface-Pro-7-Hackintosh/README.md

 - Surface Dock

 ## What will/should work eventually
-- Everything that can work, is :)
+- Everything that can work, is already working :)

 ## What doesn't work
 - Accelerometer (unsupported device)